Interpreted Languages: Perl, PHP, Python, Ruby (Sheet Two)

 $LOAD_PATH

-library path environment variable $ PERL5LIB=~/lib perl foo.pl none $ PYTHONPATH=~/lib python foo.py $ RUBYLIB=~/lib ruby foo.rb
+library path environment variable $ NODE_PATH=~/lib node foo.js $ PYTHONPATH=~/lib python foo.py none $ RUBYLIB=~/lib ruby foo.rb

-library path command line option $ perl -I ~/lib foo.pl none none $ ruby -I ~/lib foo.rb
+library path command line option none none none $ ruby -I ~/lib foo.rb

-simple global identifiers none variables defined outside of functions or with global keyword built-in functions variables which start with $
+simple global identifiers built-in functions variables defined outside of functions or with global keyword variables which start with $

-multiple label identifiers all identifiers not declared with my classes, interfaces, functions, and constants modules constants, classes, and modules
+multiple label identifiers modules classes, interfaces, functions, and constants constants, classes, and modules

 label separator

-\foo none # outside of class or module; only
+root namespace definition none \foo # outside of class or module; only

 # constants in root namespace: